5 Ways to Wrap Up Your Homeschool Year

 2. Create homeschool portfolios or progress reports.

-Cindy West, from Our Journey Westward, has some excellent tips on how to create a homeschool portfolio and there is another homeschool portfolio tutorial that I really, really like on Real Life at Home.
+Cindy West, from Our Journey Westward, has some excellent tips on how to create a homeschool portfolio.
+There is also a fantastic homeschool portfolio tutorial on Real Life at Home.

 3. Complete year-end testing.